 Q1: Can you share a little about how Whispir will use the new round of funding?

-The proliferation of media and communications methods has created a ‘noisy’ environment where brands and businesses struggle to engage and connect with people.
-Amidst this noise, communication needs to be personal, relevant and timely to break through.
+The proliferation of media and communications methods have created a ‘noisy’ environment where brands and businesses struggle to engage and connect with people.
+Amidst this noise, communication needs to be personal, relevant, and timely to break through.

 Yes, there are lots of new capabilities, and point solutions emerging, seemingly all the time.
-It’s really hard for business to keep up with pace of the change.
+It’s really hard for businesses to keep up with the pace of change.
 People are rapid adopters of these new capabilities where it makes sense for them to do so.

 It is not good enough to send me an sms to say my flight is delayed 90mins.
 Perhaps I’ll miss a meeting and don’t need to fly anymore, perhaps I’ll stay in the city and have dinner with a colleague and a later flight would suit better, perhaps I now need a hotel and a car transfer.